 - Stay home if you feel unwell.

-- Call Healthline on 0800 358 5453 if you have any symptoms and have been to any countries or territories of concern or have been in close contact with someone confirmed with COVID-19.
+- Call Healthline on 0800 358 5453 if you have any symptoms or you have been in close contact with someone confirmed with COVID-19.

 Dedicated Healthline 0800 number for COVID-19 health advice and information

 The number is 0800 358 5453 (or for international SIMs +64 9 358 5453).

 It is free and available 24 hours a day, 7 days a week.